 Conference Call Information

-Criteo will hold a conference call today, August 4, 2015, at 8:00am ET, 2:00pm CET, to discuss second quarter 2015 operating and financial results, as well as other forward-looking information about the business.
+Criteo will hold a conference call today, November 4, 2015, at 8:00am ET, 2:00pm CET, to discuss third quarter 2015 operating and financial results, as well as other forward-looking information.

 Conference call details are:

 International callers: +33 1 76 74 05 02